Coarse Graining Holographic Black Holes in Higher Curvature Gravity: Coarse-Grained Entropy of Marginally Trapped Surfaces in the Einstein Frame

+is a very reasonable setting.
 The constancy of $T^{E}_{u_{E}v_{E}}$ can be derived by the Bianchi identity and the Gauss Law on the null hypersurface.
 We expect that a similar prescription exists for other reasonable matter fields to satisfy \eqref{Tvv condition} \eqref{Tiv condition} and \eqref{Tuv condition}.
 Assuming so, it is always possible to construct a stationary null hypersurface $N_{-k_{E}}$ satisfying the constraint equations.

 To ensure continuity across the gluing surface, we must verify the junction conditions.
 The junction condition for $\theta_{k_{E}}$ is already satisfied, as $N_{-k_{E}}$ is a stationary null hypersurface where $\theta_{k_{E}}$ vanishes, matching its value on $\mu$.
 Regarding the remaining junction conditions, our gauge fixes the transverse metric $g_{ij}^E$, the twist $\chi_i$, and $\theta_{u_E, v_E}[N_{-k_E}]$ only up to functions of $x^i$.
 Even after fixing $\theta_{u_E, v_E}[N_{-k_E}]$, we retain the freedom to specify $\theta_{u_E}$, as well as the fields $\phi$ and $\Phi$.
 We are therefore free to choose all the quantities to be continuous across $\mu$